GenomicsAotearoa/shell-for-bioinformatics/workshop_material/4_inspectmanipluate.md

 B
 C
 ```
-As you can see, `uniq` does not return the unique values letters.txt—it only removes consecutive duplicate lines (keeping one).
+As you can see, `uniq` does not return the unique values in letters.txt — it only removes consecutive duplicate lines (keeping one).
 If instead we did want to find all unique lines in a file, we would first sort all lines using `sort` so that all identical lines are grouped next to each other, and then run `uniq`.

 ```bash
 $ sort letters.txt | uniq